MarcieleS/project_boeing/README.md

 1. Make sure you have a database set up with the `ba_aircraft`, `ba_flights`, and `ba_fuel_efficiency` tables.
 2. Run the SQL query in your database to get the result of the average passengers for Boeing aircraft with a capacity greater than 200.

-## Note

-The project is still in progress, and the Tableau charts are yet to be implemented.